Carlisle takes over Pacers for 2nd time after leaving Mavs - WTMJ

 Carlisle had similar issues in his 13th and final season in Dallas.

-Two-time All-Star Luka Doncic occasionally showed his anger by making angry gestures toward the coach during games and there were reports of “simmering tension” between the two before Carlisle resigned last week, one day after general manager Donnie Nelson left the club.
-Dallas owner Mark Cuban said it was Carlisle’s decision to leave.
+Two-time All-Star Luka Doncic occasionally showed his anger by making animated gestures toward the coach during games and there were reports of “simmering tension” between the two before Carlisle resigned last week.
+Team owner Mark Cuban said Carlisle made the decision to leave, one day after general manager Donnie Nelson also left.

+With all five starters under contract, Pritchard believes the Pacers can contend quickly — with a healthy roster, a stronger defense and better coaching.
+He also wants to see more leadership from the players.

+“We’ve got a decent team and we’re trying to go to good, and those players will give us some feedback,” Pritchard said two weeks ago.
+“You’ve got to push players.
+You’ve got to get them to be their best.
+That’s what great coaches do.
+Individually, I really like the locker room.
+During exit meetings, I was probably as hard as I’ve ever been on a group that someone has to be a vocal leader.
+Right now, I’m not sure who that is.”

-Carlisle is 836-689 overall in tenures with the Pacers, Pistons and Mavs.
-He went 555-478 and led Dallas to its only NBA championship in 2010-11 with superstar Dirk Nowitzki and is the winningest coach in franchise history.
+Carlisle is 836-689 overall with the Pacers, Pistons and Mavs.
+He went 555-478 and led Dallas to its only NBA championship in 2010-11 with superstar Dirk Nowitzki, becoming the winningest coach in franchise history.
 But after making the title run, Carlisle didn’t win another playoff series.

 The Mavericks lost in the first round six times, including this year and last year to the Los Angeles Clippers in the first two postseason appearances for Doncic.

-Still, Cuban had said he expected Carlisle to return next season.
-But after the departure of Nelson, who once called Carlisle “our Jerry Sloan,” it didn’t take Carlisle long to decide it was time for a fresh start elsewhere.
+Cuban had said he expected Carlisle to return next season.
+But after the departure of Nelson, who once called Carlisle “our Jerry Sloan,” Carlisle opted for a fresh start and landed in a familiar place.

+“My sincere thanks to (Pacers owner) Herb Simon, Kevin Pritchard and the entire Pacers organization for the opportunity to come back to basketball’s heartland,” Carlisle said.
+“My wife, Donna, daughter, Abby, and I are truly grateful.”

-Carlisle spent three seasons as Larry Bird’s assistant before taking the Detroit Pistons job in 2001.
+Carlisle spent three seasons as Bird’s assistant before taking the Detroit Pistons job in 2001.
 He was the 2001-02 NBA coach of the year.
-Two years later, Indiana brought back Carlisle, who went 181-147 in four seasons and was the East’s All-Star coach in 2004.
+Two years later, Indiana hired Carlisle, who went 181-147 in four seasons .

 He also played five seasons in the NBA, winning a championship in 1985-86 as Bird’s teammate with the Boston Celtics.
-When his career ended in 1989, he spent the next decade bouncing around as an assistant before getting his big break in Detroit.
+Following the end of his career in 1989, Carlisle spent the next decade bouncing around as an assistant before getting his big break in Detroit.

 AP Sports Writer Schuyler Dixon contributed.